vantage6/vantage6-workshop/episodes/chap5_python_client.md

 :::

 Now that we understand the basic concepts of the vantage6 Python client, let us get some more details about our collaborations.
-First, as bevore, we collect the details of the collaborations we have access to.
+First, as before, we collect the details of the collaborations we have access to.
 We do so by specifying an additional parameter `fields` to the `list()` method.
 This parameter allows us to specify which fields we want to see in the output.
 This makes it more readable and easier to find the